-A student who officially withdraws completely from the university DURING the semester will forfeit the housing deposit but is entitled to receive a pro-rated refund of housing fees, based upon a weekly scale.
+A student who officially withdraws completely from the university DURING the semester is entitled to receive a pro-rated refund of housing fees, based upon a weekly scale.

 The Housing Office will determine if any refund of housing fees is possible for a student who leaves university housing for medical reasons.
 If a student is asked to leave university housing, the details concerning a housing refund shall be determined by the Director of Housing.